 New Student Orientation Program.
 It is pronounced "N-SOP"

 You can contact the 2013 NSOP staff by emailing us at email@example.com or 212-854-2096.

 When will the NSOP Schedule be released?

-The NSOP Schedule will be released on Friday, August 23rd, which we will post on the website.
+The NSOP Schedule will be released in early August which we will post on the website.
 However, you will receive a hard copy of the schedule on Move-In Day, so there is no need to print it out.
 Save your ink!
 In the meantime, check out our homepage to see last year's schedules so you can get an idea of what the week looks like.